callumacrae/lynx.io/articles/ternary-operator.md

 	$name = (isset($_GET['name'])) ? $_GET['name'] : 'Anonymous';
 	$email = (isset($_GET['email'])) ? $_GET['email'] : 0;

-This is known as the ternary operator.
+I am referring to the question marks and colons.
+This syntax is known as the ternary operator.
 The ternary operator is a shortcut comparison operator that replaces an if-else statement in a PHP script.
 If you use a lot of if-else statements in your scripts, using the ternary operator can shorten your code hugely.
 The ternary operator is very simple to use, but it does tend to confuse new PHP programmers.

-Basically, it's a short way of writing:
+Basically, the previous code sample is a short way of writing:

 	<?php